rstolpe/MaintainModule/README.md

 ````
 Update-RSModule -Module "VMWare.PowerCLI"
 ````
-The parameter Module has support for multiple inputs, separate them with , for example ```-Module "ImportExcel, VMWare.PowerCLI"```
+The parameter Module has support for multiple inputs, separate them with , for example ```-Module "ImportExcel", "VMWare.PowerCLI"```
 You can also use the -Scope parameter if you want to change from CurrentUser to AllUsers, for example ```-Scope "AllUser"```
 If -Scope parameter are empty it will set it as CurrentUser as default.